 - Rural/Non-Rural is collected by survey from board and staff in response to a survey question regarding the area in which they grew up (and not where they presently reside).
 Student data are assigned by zip code to these designations, based upon categories derived from United States Census geographic designations.

-- Age is self-reported for the year 2021 at the time the respondent completed the application or answered the survey.
+- Age is self-reported at the time the respondent completed the application or answered the survey.

 To view the Equity Dashboard, click the image above or go to sfstl.org/equity